Dog Trainer Certification Programs

 Association of Animal Behavior Professionals (AABP)

 The Association of Animal Behavior Professionals (AABP) offers a Certified Dog Trainer program (AABP-CDT).
 Requirements include 300 hours of professional training within the last five years, 30 hours of supervised skills development, proof of insurance, a proficiency exam, and two references.
-A Behavior Consultant certification path is also available.
+A Behavior Consultant certification path also is available.

 Certified Behavior Adjustment Training Instructor (CBATI)

 To become a Certified BAT Instructor, a candidate must have at least 200 hours of training experience, submit a practical skills assessment on video, and pass a written exam with essay components.
-Trainers who complete a five day BAT Instructor course do not have to pay the $300 exam fee.
+Trainers who complete a five-day BAT Instructor course do not have to pay the $300 exam fee.

 International Association of Canine Professionals (IACP)